You may have noticed I’ve been on a bit of a falafel kick lately (exhibit A, B and C).

 Several of our recent recipes (Lemon Almond Blueberry Pie Bars, Peanut Butter Overnight Oats, and Grillable Veggie Burgers) have come from reader suggestions, and we’re always happy to get creative and simplify/vegan-ize recipes you’d love to make at home.

-- optional: 1 Tbsp (10 g) hulled white sesame seeds or hemp seeds
+- 1 Tbsp hulled white sesame seeds or hemp seeds (optional)

 - 1/2 tsp ground turmeric

 - 1 pinch sea salt and black pepper

 - 1/2 lemon, juiced (1/2 lemon yields ~1 Tbsp or 15 ml)